IB GuidesSeptember 14, 2025

 Technology and Modern Assessment

-Technology is revolutionizing the way we approach IB assessments.
-AI-powered tools are becoming increasingly valuable in providing students with personalized feedback and helping teachers streamline their grading process.
+Technology is changing the way we approach IB assessments.
+AI tools are becoming increasingly valuable in providing students with personalized feedback and helping teachers simplify their grading process.

 Marksy is a leading AI grading assistant specifically designed for the International Baccalaureate.
-It provides instant, accurate, and detailed feedback on student work based on official IB rubrics.
-Marksy helps teachers provide consistent, criterion-by-criterion feedback, saving them valuable time while ensuring fair and accurate assessment.
-For students, Marksy offers clear suggestions for improvement, helping them understand exactly how to meet the IB criteria and achieve higher scores.
-By using official IB criteria, AI tools like Marksy ensure accuracy and fairness in assessment, ultimately enhancing the learning experience for both students and educators.
+It provides instant, detailed, and rubric-aligned feedback on student work based on subject-specific assessment criteria.
+Marksy helps teachers provide consistent, criterion-by-criterion feedback, saving them valuable time while ensuring consistent, rubric-aligned assessment.
+For students, Marksy offers clear suggestions for improvement, helping them understand exactly how to meet subject-specific assessment criteria and achieve higher scores.
+By using subject-specific assessment criteria, AI tools like Marksy support rubric alignment and consistency in assessment, ultimately enhancing the learning experience for both students and educators.

 Conclusion with Clear Next Steps